patrickemuller/ultimate-raspberry-happy-system/README.md

-# [WIP] - Ultimate Raspberry Pi 3 Entertainment System
+# Ultimate Raspberry Pi 3 Entertainment System

 ## What the purpose of this?